stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

          /)
 ```

-*Note* that all fields use the same general-purpose function space
+*Note* that all fields use the same generic function space
 identifier.

 The argument list has changed significantly so we need to run the